lngng/moDSTogether/README.md

 **Q: I had trouble with the format of the guide at times.
 What now?**

 If the pace is wrong, or the tone somewhere in this guide isn't relevant to you, I'm sorry.
 I want to help people who struggle with the same feelings I have to this day.
 Thats the place I can speak from.
-Coding, and having people to be excited about it with saved my life.
+Coding and having people to be excited about it with **saved my life**.
 Modding let me feel at home.
 Squabbling over certain tech or tech culture is just a non-consideration vs. my intention to give people where I'm from in life a shortcut ASAP.
 That said I hope they can enjoy the luxury like me one day, and I really do enjoy it.
 Don't touch my setup.

-On a less serious note, I'm commited to it because supplementing existing tutorials on this subject is a hard!
+On a less serious note, I'm committed to it because supplementing existing tutorials on this subject is a hard!
 I do hope there is something in the project for you.

 **Q: Isn't GitHub only for open source projects?**

-No. You could put a project (even public) on GitHub that people are not allowed to use, let alone modify or distrubute.
+No. You could put a project (even public) on GitHub that people are not allowed to use, let alone modify or distribute.

-**Q: Okay, so I'm clear on things in legal terms.
-But I kinda still want to keep development private.
+**Q: I still want to keep development private.
 Can I still collaborate?**

 Yes, I'll explain how, and I want to take this opportunity to validate your decision to do that.
 There *is* a consideration that the open-source community, license drafters, and courts do not and cannot reasonably weigh in on: your feeling on things.
 Do not let current discussion have you feeling that your decision to share your passion with other people is actually, in the end, a step in the wrong direction.
 Are there benefits to public repositories?
 I think so, and they will be discussed and leveraged here but *moDSTogether* is still for you if you choose to make yours private.
 No sweat.